Updated: Jan 1

 You have surely met one of the many fanatical acolytes of the Positivity Cult.
 Their religion is sometimes godless, sometimes “spiritual,” sometimes theosophical, sometimes “christian.”
 The christian incarnation is often theosophism wrapped in a fake christian veneer.
 Authentic Christians do not grace such fraud with a capital “C.”

-The Positivity Cult acolyte masks their assault on reality with bombardment of silver linings and exclusion of the dire aspects of an experience.
+The Positivity Cult acolyte masks their assault on reality with a bombardment of silver linings and exclusion of the dire aspects of experiences.

 If your heart is broken from a recent divorce or breakup, they say, “be positive, everything happens for a reason, this too shall pass, there are plenty of fish in the sea, you deserve better anyway.”

 If your family member dies, they say, “be positive, they’re in a better place, their suffering is over, they lived a long and full life, their life was short but they were spared great pain, they live on through our memories.”

 If your house burns down, they say, “be positive, insurance will cover it, free spring cleaning, nobody was hurt, your next house will be even better, we can’t wait to see your brand new wardrobe.”

 If you got stabbed in the groin, they would say, “be positive, you already had your children, they’re doing great things with urinary catheters these days.”

 I jest, in part.